jsndz/SkySense/readme.md

 **Note**:
 While deploying the site i did not deploy backend as a server so the frontend is independently hosted without backend.
 The API logic is written in the file backend.jsx.

+**Experience**:
+The project was very fun to do.
+This is my first "frontend project" with react.
+I wrote the backend for this long back ago.
+The deployment was very hard.
+I learn api documentation with swagger, tailwind components, github actions in this project.
+And the main thing I learned is to think before you force push which deleted my commit logs entirely.
+Well, It was fun (X_X).
+Thank you